nmarghetti/aws_appsync/01_aws_apikey/readme.md

 # AWS AppSync with APIKEY

-Simple check on accessing AWS AppSync schema with API KEY access (<https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js#enable-queries-mutations-and-subscriptions>).
+Simple check on accessing AWS AppSync schema with API KEY access (<https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js#configure-your-application>).

+You can create your API through [AWS console](https://eu-west-1.console.aws.amazon.com/appsync/home?region=eu-west-1#/create).

 You can check the access with this: